harp-tech/protocol/BinaryProtocol-32bit.md

-# Binary Protocol 32 bits (v0.1)
+# Binary Protocol 32-bit (v0.1)

 ## Introduction

-The Harp Binary Protocol is a binary communication protocol created in order to facilitate and unify the interaction between different devices.
-It was design with efficiency and parse ease in mind.
+The Harp Protocol is a binary communication protocol created in order to facilitate and unify the interaction between different devices.
+It was designed with efficiency and ease of parsing in mind.

 The protocol is based on addresses.
-Each address points to a certain position register available in the device.
+Each address points to a certain memory position available in the device.
 These positions are called registers.
-Each register should have a defined data type and a meaning/purpose.
+Each register is defined by a data type and some meaningful functionality attached to the data.

-Although is not mandatory, usually the Harp Binary Protocol is exchanged between a Controller and a Peripheral.
-The Controller can be a computer, or a server and the Peripheral can be a data acquisition or an actuator device.
+The Harp Binary Protocol is commonly used for all exchanges between a Controller and a Device.
+The Controller can be a computer, or a server and the Device can be a data acquisition or actuator microcontroller.

 The available packets are:
- * Command: Sent by the Controller to the Peripheral.
-They allow to change the registers content and to read the registers content.
+ * Command: Sent by the Controller to the Device.
+Command messages can be used to read or write the register contents.
- * Reply: Sent by the Peripheral as an answer to a Command.
+ * Reply: Sent by the Device in response to a Command.
- * Event: Sent by the Peripheral when an external or internal event happens.
-An Event carry the content of a register.
+ * Event: Sent by the Device when an external or internal event of interest happens.
+An Event message will always carry the contents of the register that the event refers to.

+> **Note**
+>
-Note that the Harp Binary Protocol uses Little-Endian for byte organization.
+> The Harp Binary Protocol uses Little-Endian byte ordering.

 ## Harp Message

-The Harp Message consists of the necessary information to execute a well-informed exchange of data.
-It follows the next structure.
+The Harp Message contains a minimal amount of information to execute a well-defined exchange of data.
+It follows the structure below.

 <table>
 <tr>